 Follow Deborah on Social Media

-Deborah L. Green, is a native of Baltimore, who is a professional distance runner, educator and certified yoga instructor who is a native of Baltimore, Maryland.
+Deborah L. Green, is a native of Baltimore, who is a professional distance runner, college educator, certified yoga therapist and certified yoga instructor who is a native of Baltimore, Maryland.
 Deborah is also known by her nickname "Debbie" and her running nickname "The Rocket."

 She has years of experience in higher education as a college professor at the four-year and two-year institution teaching communications, journalism and yoga courses.
 She has worked in the field as a freelance journalist covering news, sports and fitness.

 Green is an certified Yoga Therapist (C-IAYT), an Experienced Registered Yoga Instructor (E-RYT-500) and president and owner of Yoga Restore Athletica, LLC℠ teaching group, private yoga sessions, continuing education courses and guest speaker for various organizations; and founder of the Grace Beauty Speed Organization® mentors and coaches female athletes as an assistant track coach.

 Deborah a World Champion 19' in the 1500m run, where she became a Gold Medalist representing Team USA at the NCCWMA Championships in Canada.
 Naturally a distance runner in the sport of track & field, she is a USATF National Champion 17'.
 At the 2017 USATF Masters Indoor Championships she captured gold in the women’s 800m run in Albuquerque, New Mexico and finished 15th place at the 2017 USATF Indoor Championships in the women’s 600m run in Albuquerque, New Mexico.
 She is a two-time women's 1500m run 1st place winner at the Hayward Classic in Eugene, Oregon.

 In 2014, she was featured in USA Track & Field Week of Thanks Member Spotlight, sharing her running story.
 She was featured in 2014 in Competitor Magazine’s My Favorite Things (Sep.
 2014) issue.
 Green is the 2013 Potomac Valley Games women’s 3,000m champion and record holder for the 3,000m run.
 In 2012, she competed in her first competitive half-marathon at the Athleta Iron Girl Half-Marathon finishing 9th place overall.